Find Affordable College Courses

 Tyler, TX

-A rank of #3 on this year’s list means Tyler Junior College is a great place for social work students working on their associate degree.
+Out of the 5 schools in the Southwest Region that were part of this year’s ranking, Tyler Junior College landed the # 3 spot on the list.
 Located in the midsize city of Tyler, Tyler Junior College is a public college with a large student population.

 While working on their Associate Degree, social work majors at Tyler Junior College accumulate an average of around $16,008 in student debt.